Photo by Bobby Carnevale

 Majel Connery is an unclassifiable artist who rarely says no to anything.
 Her music ranges from the guttural to the sublime, appearing in punk rock clubs at night and by day at major destinations from The Kennedy Center to The Kitchen.
 Her singing has been called “superb” by the New York Times and her composition “thoroughly Schubertian” by the Wall Street Journal.

 In academia, Connery has held a variety of artist residencies and professorships at institutions including Princeton, Stanford, the University of Chicago, Wellesley College, and the University of California Berkeley.
-Connery continues to teach and lecture from the road, with recent appearances at UVA, University of Iowa, Cornish College of the Arts, and Reed College.
-From 2007-2018, she co-founded and ran the experimental opera company, Opera Cabal, a think tank for the conjunction of creative and academic work on opera.
-Opera Cabal’s production of ATTHIS at The Kitchen was called “mesmerizing” by the New York Times.
+Connery continues to teach and lecture from the road, with recent guest lectures and artist talks at UVA, the University of Iowa, Cornish College of the Arts, Reed College and UNM Albuquerque.

-Connery holds an M.A/Ph.D. in ethnomusicology and musicology, respectively, from the University of Chicago and an A.B. in music from Princeton University.
+Connery holds an M.A/Ph.D. from the University of Chicago in ethnomusicology and musicology, respectively, and an A.B. in music from Princeton University.
 She lives part-time in Catskill, NY, and part-time in the world at large.

 the sultry music was superb when Majel Connery was airily singing